Archan6el/NSA-Codebreaker-2024-Writeup/README.md

 ![image](https://github.com/user-attachments/assets/990e3852-c2f4-46b4-9e61-09f629b7b70f)

 `058 Flowers Square Apt.
-948, Port Ryanshire, NE 05823` is the only different address used by Guardian Armamanets, meaning that is likely fraudulent, and we are right!
+948, Port Ryanshire, NE 05823` is the only different address used by Guardian Armaments, meaning that is likely fraudulent, and we are right!

 Submitting its Order ID, `GUA0094608` gets us our first badge